divshree96/divshree96/README.md

 ### 💫 **` Software Developer`**
-I am a passionate Software Engineer with over four years of experience, and currently I am pursuing a Master of Science in Software Engineering Systems at Northeastern<br>University.
-My career has been marked by key roles at Validity and Amazon, where I’ve spearheaded projects that enhanced user experiences and<br>system reliability through innovative software solutions.
+I am a passionate Software Engineer with over four years of experience, and currently I am pursuing a Master of Science in Software Engineering Systems at Northeastern University.<br> My career has been marked by key roles at Validity and Amazon, where I’ve spearheaded projects that enhanced user experiences and system reliability through innovative software solutions. <br>
 With a strong foundation in Java, Spring Boot, Python, and Cloud technologies like AWS and GCP,<br>I am committed to leveraging my skills in developing scalable and efficient systems.
 I am open to new opportunities and eager to contribute to and grow with a dynamic team.<br>